element-hq/element-web/README.md

 Development
 ===========

-Ensure you have the latest stable Node JS runtime installed (v8.x is the best choice).
+Ensure you have the latest LTS version of Node.js installed.

 Using `yarn` instead of `npm` is recommended.
 Please see the Yarn [install guide](https://yarnpkg.com/docs/install/) if you do not have it already.